TripleTrable/docker-foxy/README.md

 The container maps the whole home from the container to the host which includes the build and install directory.

+The password for the user foxy is 'foxy'.

 # Usage
 ## prerequisites